SvenVw/fdm/.changeset/dry-bugs-care.md

 "@svenvw/fdm-docs": minor
 ---

-Update the explaination how mineralization is calculated at nitrogen balance as it has been replaced with default values instead of MINIP calculations
+Update the explanation of how mineralization is calculated in the nitrogen balance: use default values instead of MINIP calculations.